netxms/netxms-doc/admin/appendix.rst

 Command line tools
 ==================

-NetXMS provide some additional command line tools.
+|product_name| provide some additional command line tools.
 Each tool serves its own purpose.

 DB Manager
 ----------

-This is tool used to make manipulations with NetXMS database.
+This is tool used to make manipulations with |product_name| database.
   ::

    Usage: nxdbmgr [<options>] <command>